lenarcica/rcsv/README.md

  -- GNU Public License: this is open source, but you should probably write your own

+## Framework for building customized readers for multi-format csv/psvs.

   Some data feeds combine multiple feeds together and produce a single file with records of different schemas mixed together.
+Documenting these schema issues can be difficult and lead to ad-hoc and hard to replicate code.
+Here we allow a user to document the variety of line-schema in a "c0.psv" format configuration table.
+Rust Procedural macros, at compile time, read the configuration files, and generate suitable data structures to power a read from csv to parquet format.
+As needed, this code can be adjusted so that subtle adjustments can be made in a way that chained bash scripts/python may not be able to adapt easily.

+While some instances (cloud/prem) used to handle these files may have large-ram/large thread systems, others will have less performance, and these ingestion scripts may need to be run over an hour or so for typical nightly 2B line files.
-Depending on the type of data submitted in a CSV|PSV|Etc document file,  identifiers may be given in a translation document that gives users the ability to  separate, line by line, the file into a number of pre-defined formats.
-If this can be achieved, other algorithmic data processing might be usable.
-The goal is to achieve compression, in the form of a columnar parquet table, which can reduce data size and prepare the file to be processed into a HIVE format (where additional sorting, record reconcilation, etc may be performed).
+One goal of this is to achieve compression, in the form of a columnar parquet table, which can reduce data size and prepare the file to be processed into a HIVE format (where additional sorting, record reconcilation, etc may be performed).
+While it may take an hour to open CSVs, the parquet files can typically be read in seconds, and then resorted to and preprocessed into even more tuned datastructures on disk.

   We do observe that, through bypassing the many warning flags, DuckDB can be used on this file and achieve mostly adequate performance in speed and compression.